 From heavy fighting in two world wars, numbers of the breed were lost.
 Then with the improvement to roads and the decline of the need for heavy draught, the Boulonnais became mainly a meat source.
 This last member of famous war horse blood is not populous today.
 The American Association is currently importing and working to build a solid breeding base to help preserve the Boulonnais horse.

-Other HSC pages that offer information about the Boulonnais: horses, breeding, industry supplies, etc.
+Other HSC pages that offer information about the Boulonnais: horses, breeding, industry supplies, shows, event calendar, etc.

 Shopping - Business Products Services

 Search this site for Horse Shows - Events

 Search this site for Horses for Sale